rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

 # Big Bang Quick Start

 ## Overview

 This quick start guide explains in beginner friendly level of detail how to complete the following tasks in under a hour:

-1. Turn a VM into a k3d single node Kubernets Cluster.
+1. Turn a VM into a k3d single node Kubernetes Cluster.
 2. Deploy Big Bang on the Cluster using a Demo/local development friendly workflow.

 > (Note: This guide mainly focuses on the scenario of deploying Big Bang to a remote VM with enough resources to run Big Bang [(see step 1 for recommended resources)](#step-1:-provision-a-virtual-machine).
 If your workstation has enough resources, or you're willing to disable packages to lower the resource requirements, then local development is possible.
 This quickstart guide is valid for both remote and localhost deployment scenarios)

 3. Customize the Demo Deployment of Big Bang.

-## Important Background Contextual Information:
+## Important Background Contextual Information

 **BLUF: This quickstart guide optimizes the speed at which a demoable tinkerable deployment can be achieved by minimizing prerequisite dependencies and substituting them with quickly implementable alternatives.
 Refer to the [Customer Template Repo](https://repo1.dso.mil/platform-one/big-bang/customers/template) for guidance on production deployments.**

 * OS Prerequisite: Any Linux distro that supports docker should work.
 * OS Preconfiguration: This quickstart includes easy copy pasteable commands to quickly satisfy this prerequisite.
 * Kubernetes Cluster Prerequisite: is implemented using k3d (k3s in docker)
 * Default Storage Class Prerequisite: k3d ships with a local volume storage class.
-* Support for automated provisioning of Kubernetes Service of type LB Prerequisite: is implemented by taking advantage of k3d's ability to easily map port 443 of the VM to port 443 of a Docker-ized LB that forwards traffic to a single Istio Ingress Gateway.
+* Support for automated provisioning of Kubernetes Service of type LB Prerequisite: is implemented by taking advantage of k3d's ability to easily map port 443 of the VM to port 443 of a Dockerized LB that forwards traffic to a single Istio Ingress Gateway.
 Important limitations of this quickstart guide's implementation of k3d to be aware of:
   * Multiple Ingress Gateways aren't supported by this implementation as they would each require their own LB, and this trick of using the host's port 443 only works for automated provisioning of a single service of type LB that leverages port 443.
   * Multiple Ingress Gateways makes a demoable/tinkerable KeyCloak and locally hosted SSO deployment much easier.
   * Multiple Ingress Gateways can be demoed on k3d if configuration tweaks are made, MetalLB is used, and you're developing using a local Linux Desktop. (network connectivity limitations of the implementation would only allow a the web browser on the k3d host server to see the webpages.)
   * If you want to easily demo and tinker with Multiple Ingress Gateways and Keycloak, then MetalLB + k3s (or another non dockerized Kubernetes Distro) would be a happy path to look into. (or alternatively create an issue ticket requesting prioritization of a keycloak quickstart or better yet a Merge Request.)
-* Access to Container Images Prerequsite is satisfied by using personal image pull credentials and internet connectivity to <registry1.dso.mil>
+* Access to Container Images Prerequisite is satisfied by using personal image pull credentials and internet connectivity to <registry1.dso.mil>
 * Customer Controlled Private Git Repo Prerequisite isn't required due to substituting declarative git ops installation of the Big Bang Helm chart with an imperative helm cli based installation.
 * Encrypting Secrets as code Prerequsite is substituted with clear text secrets on your local machine.
 * Installing and Configuring Flux Prerequisite: Not using GitOps for the quickstart eliminates the need to configure flux, and installation is covered within this guide.
-* HTTPS Certificate and hostname configuration Prerequisites: Are satisfied by leveraging default hostname values and the demo HTTPS wildcard certificate that's uploaded to the Big Bang repo, which is valid for *.bigbang.dev, *.admin.bigbang.dev, and a few others.
+* HTTPS Certificate and hostname configuration Prerequisites: Are satisfied by leveraging default hostname values and the demo HTTPS wildcard certificate that's uploaded to the Big Bang repo, which is valid for *.bigbang.dev,*.admin.bigbang.dev, and a few others.
 The demo HTTPS wildcard certificate is signed by the Lets Encrypt Free, a Certificate Authority trusted on the public internet, so demo sites like grafana.bigbang.dev will show a trusted HTTPS certificate.
 * DNS Prerequisite: is substituted by making use of your workstation's hostfile.

 ## Step 1: Provision a Virtual Machine

 The following requirements are recommended for Demo Purposes:

 * 1 Virtual Machine with 32GB RAM, 8-Core CPU (t3a.2xlarge for AWS users) should be sufficient.
 * Ubuntu Server 20.04 LTS (Ubuntu comes up slightly faster than CentOS, in reality any Linux Distro with docker installed should work)
 * Network connectivity to said Virtual Machine (provisioning with a public IP and a security group locked down to your IP should work.
 Otherwise a Bare Metal server or even a vagrant box Virtual Machine configured for remote ssh works fine.)
 * Note: If your workstation has docker, lots of ram/cpu, and has ports 80, 443, and 6443 free, you can use your workstation in place of a remote VM and do local development.

 ## Step 2: SSH to Remote VM

 * ssh and passwordless sudo should be configured on the remote machine
 * You can skip this step if you're doing local development.